-The advert shows XC, cyclocross and road superstar Mathieu Van der Poel riding a number of different Canyon bikes on a Wahoo Kickr smart trainer in a room with Zwift projected onto the walls.
-His road bike appears to be an updated version of Canyon’s highly regarded but slightly long in the tooth aero road bike platform, the Aeroad.
+The Zwift advert, released in January 2020, showed XC, cyclocross and road superstar Van der Poel riding a number of different Canyon bikes on a Wahoo Kickr smart trainer, in a room with Zwift projected onto the walls.

 For a start, the cable routing around the handlebars and head tube has been significantly tidied up, with all cables (including hoses for hydraulic disc brakes) now routed fully internally through the handlebar and into the frame.

-Additionally, the seat stays appear to have been widened and the new fork also tapers less at the dropouts than the previous version, perhaps both taking advantage of the updated UCI rules, which now permit tube shapes that are slightly longer and thinner (and therefore more aerodynamic) than when the original version was released.
+Additionally, the seatstays appear deeper and the new fork also tapers less at the dropouts than the previous version.
+Both are perhaps taking advantage of the updated UCI rules, which now permit tube shapes that are slightly longer and thinner (and therefore more aerodynamic) than when the original version of the Aeroad was released.

-Zwift’s advert provides a fleeting close-up glance at what is potentially the new 2020 Canyon Aeroad.
+Zwift’s advert provided a fleeting close-up glance at what is potentially the new Canyon Aeroad.
 Zwift

-The down tube appears to also have been widened to match the width of the head tube, likely to increase stiffness and improve aerodynamic performance with water bottles in place – similar to how Pinarello widened the down tube when redesigning its F8 to make the F10.
+The down tube appears to be wider (and possibly deeper), to match the head tube, likely to increase stiffness and improve aerodynamic performance (potentially with water bottles in place – similar to how Pinarello widened the down tube when redesigning its F8 to make the F10).

-It might upset a few die-hard rim brake fanatics out there, but with Scott recently announcing its new Addict RC would be a disc-only platform and Cannondale’s SystemSix aero bike only coming with discs, that appears to be the direction the performance road bike market is now heading.
+It might upset a few die-hard rim brake fanatics out there, but that appears to be the clear direction the performance road bike market is now heading.